Thea Tolentino: Career

-2012–2015: Post-Protégé

 Weeks after winning the reality search, Tolentino, along with co-winner Jeric Gonzales, were cast in the TGIS' sequel Teen Gen. However, the series ended its run and Tolentino moved on to take part as the scheming "Angel" in the 2013 resurrection of the series Anna Karenina.
 In mid-2013, GMA Network announced that they have chosen her to play the lead in the new daytime drama Pyra: Ang Babaeng Apoy.
-In 2014 Tolentino landed the lead character of Ashley as one of the main characters in The Half Sisters, with Barbie Forteza and Andre Paras.
+In 2014, Tolentino landed the lead character of Ashley as one of the main characters in The Half Sisters, with Barbie Forteza and Andre Paras.
 This show garnered more extensions and positive ratings, even Tolentino's acting role as Ashley also gained praises as well.

-2016: Drama Roles

 She played as a villain in the drama Once Again, led by Aljur Abrenica and Janine Gutierrez.
 She also starred in various Maynila episodes.
 Finding her niche in portraying villain roles, Thea played the role of a Pheobe Ke in Hahamakin ang Lahat that ran from the last quarter of the year till the start of 2017.

-2017—present

 Right after Hahamakin ang Lahat, she was cast in the primetime drama Destined to be Yours, which was the first TV drama of the Phenomenal Love Team AlDub.
-She then starred in Haplos where she plays a vengeful witch Lucille, opposite the “Healer” character Angela played by Sanya Lopez.
+She then starred in Haplos where she plays a vengeful witch Lucille, opposite the "Healer" character Angela played by Sanya Lopez.
 Tolentino also played in the movie This Time I'll Be Sweeter with Barbie Forteza and Ken Chan, and also had appearances in the sitcom Inday Will Always Love You along with Forteza, one of the show's protagonist.
 One of her latest roles was a transgender antagonist named Venus Hermosa, who was played by Jason Abalos during his role as Nathan Bravante/Catriona in the afternoon series Asawa Ko, Karibal Ko.
 She has also appeared in numerous GMA television anthologies such as Maynila, Magpakailanman and Dear Uge, among others, due to her impressive versatility in portraying various roles and characters.
 Her new project was in another villain role, where she portrayed a psycho murderer and cunning mother in Madrasta.

+In 2021, Tolentino returns to the afternoon series Las Hermanas who played Minnie Manansala, one of three protagonists, Manansala sisters.
+In 2022, she also appeared in the action primetime series Lolong as the minor character Celia and played one of the four lead roles, Dahlia Morales-Chua in Mano Po Legacy: The Flower Sisters.
+In 2024, Tolentino returns to the anti-heroine as Rosario 'Rose' Lirio / Terra who is the older half-sister of Amira (played by Elle Villanueva) in the afternoon drama revenge series Makiling.
+In 2025, she played another antagonist role as Angela Torres, the evil stepsister of Ikit (played by Herlene Budol) in the afternoon comedy-drama series Binibining Marikit.